AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/docker-setup.md

     - confirm that **Switch to Windows containers** is present, showing you are running **Linux containers**
 - when you run RTC script, answer yes to sharing the RTC folder

-### minikube
-Minikube comes with a different Linux virtual machine than the official docker one.
-That one runs kubernetes inside containers.
-For RTC to run smoothly, you need to configure your docker client to point to the docker daemon inside the minikube.
-This will let you build the images directly on the good daemon.

-You can do that by running a script generated when you start the minikube.
-Just follow [the run minikube instructions][run-minikube].

 [docker]: https://www.docker.com/
 [bash-setup]: ./bash-setup.md
-[run-minikube]: ./run-minikube.md